elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- Tell Voudou to turn off the solar-yellow of its midnights
+- Tell the Vodou to put out the sunlight of their midnights
-- tell the bothrops that the bets are made
+- tell the bothrops the bets are made
 - we are the fallen race
 - we are the race with no day and no tomorrow.

 - {:.sp} The Woman Reciter.

-- Arpeggio of sinister guitars a dawn bleeding white
+- Arpeggio of sinister guitars, a dawn bleeding white
 - rises under my eyelids
 - I'm waiting for you, I wait
-- I walk on the eggs of precious moments
+- I walk over the eggs of precious moments
 - Oh, the stubborn fragile paths, and certain
 - of my kingdom which is and is not yet.